abhinayareddyyy/NEUROLIFT/neurolift/docs/problem-statement.md

 Foot drop is a condition where a person cannot lift the front part of their foot while walking, causing the toes to drag on the ground.
 This can result from:

-- Muscle weakness in the anterior tibialis muscle
 - Nerve damage affecting motor control
-- Neurological disorders (stroke, MS, Parkinson's, etc.)
+- Neurological disorders (stroke, etc.)
 - Spinal cord injury
 - Brain injury or trauma